RCMP investigating woman's death in northwest Alberta | CBC News

 Police are waiting for results of an autopsy Friday in an investigation of the death of a woman in northwest Alberta.

-RCMP were called by EMS to a rural home 30 kilometres west of Berwyn, Alta. at 9:30 a.m.
-Wednesday, after emergency crews found a 31-year-old female dead inside the home.
+RCMP were called by EMS to a rural home 30 kilometres west of Peace River, Alta., in the village of Berwyn, at 9:30 a.m.
+Wednesday.
+Emergency crews found a 31-year-old female dead inside the home.

 An autopsy is scheduled for Friday in Edmonton.